-This is to certify that the information provided on this form knowledge and recollection, and that the individual(s) nan trafficking.
-I acknowledge that submission of false information be the basis for denial of admission, termination of a ned above is/has been a victim of human tion could jeopardize program eligibility and Authorized Agency Representative Signature: Date:
+This is to certify that the information provided on this form is true and correct to the best of my knowledge and recollection, and that the individual(s) named above is/has been a victim of human trafficking.
+I acknowledge that submission of false information could jeopardize program eligibility and could be the basis for denial of admission, termination of assistance, or eviction.

+Authorized Agency Representative Signature: \\\\\ Date: \\\\\